jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-faq.md

 ### What is the Draíocht Calendar?

 The Draíocht Calendar (pronounced DREE-oct Calendar) is a time-keeping system that aligns with the actual rhythms of the cosmos rather than arbitrary human divisions.
-This calendar begins each year on the spring equinox and tracks months by the phases of the moon, honoring both solar and lunar cycles in their natural relationship.
+This calendar tracks years by the spring equinox and months by the phases of the moon, honoring both solar and lunar cycles in their natural relationship.
 It represents a reconstruction of how ancient Druids likely approached timekeeping through direct observation of celestial movements.

 ### What does the name "Draíocht" mean?